sternmd/sternmd.github.io/roygbiv/readme.md

 * Set condition (with 2D collision) if any column touches left side of screen, then trigger animation.stop() and display GAMEOVER text.

+* Not enough time to clean up all repetitive JS code & set mobile responsiveness.

 * Set a function to dynamically create new divs.

-* Clean up remaining repetitive code & set mobile responsiveness.
+* Make new levels and higher difficulties.